Artistic Director, Viola da Gamba, Lirone & Pardessus de Viole

 Annalisa Pappano is the founder and artistic director of the early music ensemble Catacoustic Consort, and led the group to win the grand prize in the Naxos/Early Music America Live Recording Competition.
 The ensemble has also recorded a program of Italian laments on the Naxos label, in addition to three other Catacoustic Consort recordings and many broadcasts on nationally-syndicated radio.
 Her wide range of instruments includes the viola da gamba (treble, tenor, bass), pardessus de viole, and lirone.

-She was on faculty at the University of Cincinnati College-Conservatory of Music—teaching viola da gamba and historically informed performance practice —until moving to Germany in 2019, where she continues to expand her performance career.
-Most recently she appeared on Austrian State Television ORF3 as featured soloist in the J.S.
-Bach St. Matthew Passion (Thomas Guggeis, conductor).
+She was on faculty at the University of Cincinnati College-Conservatory of Music—teaching viola da gamba and historically informed performance practice —until moving to Germany in 2019, where she is expanding her performance career while continuing appearances in the USA.
+She was a featured soloist on Austrian State Television ORF3 in the J.S.
+Bach St. Matthew Passion (Thomas Guggeis, conductor) and has additional performances in March/April 2023 of the Matthew Passion with the Atlanta Symphony Orchestra under its new Music Director Natalie Stutzmann.
+Immediately following are performances in Berkley and Santa Cruz as a member of Wildcat Viols.